NevenNabil/Alx_GP_EventPulse/README.md

 Name of the Project: RentUp

 Team Members:
-- Heidi Elsayed
+- Heidi Elsayed.
-- Neven Shukri
+- Neven Shukri.
-- Asmaa Elmallah
+- Asmaa Elmallah.

 Description of the Project:
 RentUp is a frontend-only web application designed to revolutionize the way users search for and explore real estate properties.
 With a modern and intuitive interface, RentUp provides users with a seamless experience to browse properties, view details, and contact agents, all without the need for a backend infrastructure.